DROP: Dimensionality Reduction Optimization for Time Series: Introduction

-To achieve the above functionality, DROP addresses the question of how much to sample the input dataset by adapting techniques from the approximate query processing literature: data-dependent progressive sampling and online progress estimation at runtime.
-DROP performs PCA on a small sample to obtain a candidate transformation, then progressively increases the number of samples until termination.
-To determine the termination point that minimizes the overall runtime, DROP must overcome three key challenges:
+DROP addresses the question of how much to sample the input dataset via data-dependent progressive sampling and online progress estimation at runtime.
+DROP performs PCA on a small sample to obtain a candidate transformation, then increases the number of samples until termination.
+To identify the termination point that minimizes runtime, DROP must overcome three challenges: